marorcas/csharp-resourcing/README.md

 - Created tests for get temp by id
 - Created tests for update temp by id
 - Created tests for delete temp by id

+### 4/12/2024

+- Created Dockerfiles for backend and frontend
+- Created Docker compose file